flaviens/gsoc-sim-mem/documentation.md

 - Pre*tail (\_pre_tails*): Points to the second-to-last cell hosting or awaiting a response in the linked list.
 - Tail (_tails_): Points to the oldest cell hosting or awaiting a response in the linked list.

-The order of the pointers must always be respected.They can be equal but never overtake each other, in the order defined by the linked list.
+The order of the pointers must always be respected.
+They can be equal but never overtake each other, in the order defined by the linked list.

+One challenge when implementing the response banks is the one-cycle latency to produce the  output.
-Two distinct tail pointers are required to dynamically manage the two following cases:
+Therefore, two distinct tail pointers are required to dynamically manage the two following cases, to achieve maximum bandwidth:

-- The pre_tail address is given as input to the payload RAM if there is a successful output handshake and the value at the output has an AXI id corresponding to the AXI id of the considered linked list.It must point to:
+- The pre_tail address is given as input to the payload RAM if there is a successful output handshake.
+  It must point to:
   - The second-to-last element of the linked list if the list contains two reponses or more,
   - The last element of the linked list if the list contains just one response,
   - rsp_head if the list contains no responses.
-- The tail address is given as input to the payload RAM in all other cases.This case disjunction prevents an output data from being output twice, and prevents any bandwidth drop at the output.It must point to:
+- The tail address is given as input to the payload RAM in all other cases.
+  This case disjunction prevents an output data from being output twice, and prevents any bandwidth drop at the output.
+  It must point to:

   - The last element of the linked list if the list contains one response or more,
   - pre_tail if the list contains no responses.